Raymay3/IDX-Exchange/README.md

 This configuration was selected using a dedicated validation period and then retrained using the combined training and validation data before final evaluation on the untouched testing period.

-XGBoost currently provides the strongest predictive performance among all models evaluated in the project.
+XGBoost provided the strongest predictive performance among all models evaluated in the project.

 ---